-Let’s face it, very few of us have perfect teeth, free of decay and fillings.
-You can probably see a filling or two in your own mouth, which do just that — “fill” a cavity, or hole, in your tooth left from the excavation of decayed tooth structure.
-In many cases, those fillings are made of metal material and can go bad, weaken the tooth, or get additional decay under or around it.
+Let’s face it, very few of us have perfect teeth that are free of decay and fillings.
+You probably have a filling or two in your mouth which do just that — “fill” a cavity.
+Cavities are holes in your teeth caused by decay and excavations made to repair these.
+In many cases, the filling is made of metal material and can go bad, weaken the tooth, or get additional decay under or around it.
 In fact, 1.2 billion of these metal fillings will need to be replaced in the next 10 years.
-CEREC is a method used by thousands of dentists worldwide to replace these fillings, but also to restore any tooth that is decayed, weakened, broken, etc. to its natural strength and beauty.
-Better yet, it’s done with all-ceramic materials that are tooth-colored in a single appointment!

-CEREC is an advanced dental restorative system that allows your dentist to restore decayed teeth, place crowns, remove defective amalgam fillings, or place cosmetic veneers in just one appointment.
-This allows you to have the highest quality, most lifelike dental restorations in just one visit to the dentist…in, out, and on with your busy life.
+CEREC is an advanced dental restorative system that allows your dentist to restore decayed teeth, place crowns, remove defective amalgam fillings, or place cosmetic dental veneers in just one appointment.
+This process allows you to have the highest quality, most lifelike dental restorations in just one visit to the dentist.
+You’ll be in, out, and on with your busy life.

 CEREC Acquisition Unit

-The CEREC Acquisition Unit is mobile and houses a medical grade computer and the CEREC camera.
-Your dentist uses the camera to take a digital image of your mouth and replaces the need for a traditional impression.
-This means no impression tray and material for you to potentially gag on.
+The CEREC Acquisition Unit is a mobile console that houses a medical grade computer and the CEREC camera.
+Your dentist uses the camera to take a digital image of your mouth.
+This eliminates the need for a traditional impression of your tooth.
+There is no impression tray and material for you to potentially gag on.
 CEREC generates a three-dimensional model of your teeth.
-Dr. Frank designs your restoration right on screen using the software while you wait (and watch!).
-This software can assist your dentist with designing any single tooth restoration: crowns, inlays, onlays (partial crowns), and veneers.
-Once Dr. Frank has designed your restoration (usually about 2 minutes), he or she clicks a button, and the design data is communicated to the CEREC Milling Unit.
+Dr. Frank will design your restoration right on the computer screen while you wait (and watch!).
+The CEREC software assists the dentist with designing any single tooth restoration: crowns, inlays, onlays (partial crowns), and veneers.
+Once Dr. Frank has designed your restoration (usually takes about 2 minutes), he clicks a button, and the design data is communicated to the CEREC Milling Unit.

 CEREC Milling Unit

-Dr. Frank and the clinical team at his Austin dental office select a ceramic block that matches the shade of the tooth being repaired.
-He or she then inserts the block into the Milling Unit.
-The data from the Acquisition Unit is used to direct two diamond-coated burs to carve the block into the indicated shape of the restoration.
-This process usually takes 8 to 15 minutes depending on the size and type of restoration.
+Dr. Frank and the clinical team at his Cedar Park or Austin dental office select a ceramic block that matches the shade of the tooth being repaired.
+He then inserts the block into the Milling Unit.
+The CEREC software uses data from the Acquisition Unit to direct two diamond-coated burs to carve the block into the indicated shape of the restoration.
+This process usually takes 8 to 15 minutes, depending on the size and type of restoration.
 After the milling is finished, your dentist polishes the finished filling or crown and bonds it into place.